-Once a cavity has actually developed, the only really effective way to heal cavity pain is by having your dentist repair it.
-How a dentist repairs a cavity depends on how far along it is.
-If the decay has created a hole in the tooth's enamel but hasn't yet spread to the nerves of the tooth, your dentist will likely create a filling for the tooth.
-After the cavity is cleaned out, the filling is placed to seal up the hole in the tooth and preventing further decay from occuring.
+After a cavity has developed, the only effective way to heal cavity pain is through restoration treatment.
+How your dentist will repair your cavity depends on the severity.
+If the decay has created a hole in the tooth’s enamel but has not spread to the tooth's nerves, your dentist will likely make a filling.
+After the cavity is cleaned out, the dentist places a filling to seal up the hole in the tooth and prevent further decay.

-In more severe cases, your dentist might need to perform a root canal to fix the tooth or you might need to have the entire tooth removed if it is severely decayed and replaced with an implant or bridge.
-Although these can seem like extreme options, they will help improve the overall health of your mouth in the long run.
+In more severe cases, your dentist might perform a root canal treatment to fix the tooth, or you might have the entire tooth removed and replaced with an implant or bridge.
+Although these might seem like extreme options, these treatments can help improve both your oral and overall health in the long term.

-Step one is to re-evaluate your diet.
-The bacteria in your mouth that create cavities love to feed on sugars and starches.
-This process causes them to create acids which harm the teeth and wear away enamel.
-To protect your teeth, try to avoid sugary or starchy foods as much as possible.
-You can also focus on eating foods that help fight decay, such as dairy products and raw vegetables.
+- Step 2: Make changes to your diet.
+The bacteria in your mouth that create cavities feed on sugars and starches.
+This process produces acids that can harm your teeth and wear away enamel.
+Avoid sugary and starchy foods as much as possible, and focus on eating foods that help fight decay, such as dairy products and raw vegetables.

 - Step 3: See your dentist regularly.
 Don’t wait until you start feeling the pain to see a dental professional.
 With twice-a-year dental visits, your dental professional can detect any signs of decay early and help you reverse the damage before extensive treatment is needed.
 If you have a history of cavities, your dentist or dental hygienist might recommend more frequent visits.